Japan's economy expands annualized 1.0% in Oct.-Dec. on strong exports

 TOKYO, Feb.
 13, Kyodo

-Japan's economy grew an annualized 1.0 percent in real terms in the fourth quarter of 2016, boosted by strong exports, the government said Monday.
+Japan's economy grew an annualized real 1.0 percent in the fourth quarter of 2016, boosted by strong exports and corporate spending, the government said Monday, but with weak private spending leading to questions about the sustainability of the solid growth.

-The expansion in inflation-adjusted gross domestic product for the October-December quarter corresponds to a 0.2 percent increase from the previous quarter.
+The fourth straight quarterly expansion in inflation-adjusted gross domestic product for the October-December period corresponds to a 0.2 percent increase from the previous quarter.
 GDP is the total value of goods and services produced at home.

-Increased shipments to the United States and China lifted Japan's overall exports by 2.6 percent, while imports rose 1.3 percent, marking the first gain in five quarters.
+Increased shipments to the United States and China lifted Japan's overall exports by 2.6 percent, while imports rose 1.3 percent, marking the first gain in five quarters, the Cabinet Office said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.